 Viruses are literally falling from the sky

-A long-standing mystery about viruses finally got an answer in 2018: The reason why viruses that are genetically similar to each other can be found great distances apart on Earth is that viruses travel through the atmosphere on air currents.
-In a paper published in January in the Multidisciplinary Journal of Microbial Ecology, researchers reported that viruses can hitch rides on particles of soil or water and swing high into a layer of the atmosphere called the free troposphere, and then eventually plop down in a completely new spot.
+For years, researchers wondered why viruses that are genetically similar to each other can be found great distances apart on Earth.
+Recently, they found the answer: Viruses can travel through the atmosphere on air currents, Live Science previously reported.
+In a paper published in January 2018 in the Multidisciplinary Journal of Microbial Ecology, researchers reported that viruses can hitch rides on particles of soil or water and swing high into a layer of the atmosphere called the free troposphere, and then eventually plop down in a completely new spot.

 Original article on Live Science.